Happy Holidays! December 25th is officially Pumpkin Pie Day and A’phabet Day or No “L” Day.

 Did you know that on this day in 1962, the film adaption of To Kill a Mockingbird was released?
 It earned more than six times its budget and won three academy awards.

-Keep reading for more facts about December 25
+Keep reading for more interesting facts about December 25th in history!

 What Events Happened On December 25 In History?

 The Wolf of Wall Street starring Leonardo DiCaprio and Jonah Hill was released.

 Cassini orbiter released Huygens probe which successfully landed on Saturn’s moon Titan.

 1989 The show trial of Romanian Communist dictator Nicolae Ceaușescu occurred.